emcanas/sinatra-alpine-docker/README.md

  - Docker Machine: https://docs.docker.com/machine/install-machine/
  - VirtualBox: https://www.virtualbox.org/ (Optional)

-The following instructions are based on Ubuntu 16.04; some other changes may be required according to your OS.

 ***
 #### **Step by step** ##

 1. Download https://github.com/emcanas/sinatra-on-docker-machine.git locally.
 2. Build the image from the dockerfile:  **docker build**

-		cd apps
 		docker build -t helloworld .

 		# docker build -t image_name PATH